pivotal/docs-tap/install-gitops/intro.hbs.md

 -->
 {{/unless}}

-To install Tanzu Application Platform on your Kubernetes clusters using GitOps:
+Choose one of the following install paths to install Tanzu Application Platform on your Kubernetes clusters through GitOps:

-SoPS
+GitOps with Secrets OPerationS (SOPS)
-: GitOps with sensitive data encrypted in hosted Git repo:
+: Applies to the scenario when you want a simple instance and store sensitive data encrypted in your Git repo:

     |Step|Task|Link|
     |----|----|----|